szbianka/visual-analytics-2021-exam-portfolio/Project 1/README.md

 (NB: The only reason I did not include the already made virtual environment in this repository is because the file was too big on my Windows computer.)
 On Windows:
 - If you have not used virtual environments before, you might need to run the following command first `py -m pip install --user virtualenv`
+- Make a folder for the virtual environment `mkdir envs`
 - Navigate to the env folder by `cd envs`
 - Create the virtual environment by `virtualenvs venv`
 - Activate the environment by `venv\Scripts\activate`